• Musical Theatre student singing

 Click HERE for instructions on how to upload an unlisted YouTube video.

-Selecting your Songs and Monologue:
+Selecting your songs and monologue

 • Pick songs that will showcase you and your singing abilities and range.

-• Choose contrasting material, for example, serious versus comic or classic versus contemporary.
+• Choose contrasting material.
+For example, serious versus comic; or classic versus contemporary.

 • Your monologue can be from stage, screen or self-devised.